Utshas/Food-Hunter/README.md

 4. Sazzad (https://www.facebook.com/sazzadurrahman.leon)
 ***********
 ***********
+Features:
+1. User can view the list, including name-prize-details of all available foods.
+2. User can register, login and save foods into carts then order with delete option too.
+3. User can change their profile pictures and can update other.
+4. User can contact with admin too.
+***********
+***********
 Future Goal:
 Currently only single admin can upload foods.
 But, our future goal was to make a UBER like projects, where registered cooks can upload their own food.
 People can buy them and give then rating according to the service.
 ********
 ********
 This was our very first PHP project ever.
-So, for all the mistakes, we are very sorry.
+We have not done any exception handling and there are some other bugs.
+So, for all these mistakes, we are very sorry.